kokjinsam/styler/README.md

 ]
 ```

-* `alias_lifting_exclude`: a list of module names to _not_ lift.
+- `alias_lifting_exclude`: a list of module names to _not_ lift.
 See the [Module Directive documentation](docs/module_directives.md#alias-lifting) for more.
-* `minimum_supported_elixir_version`: intended for library authors; overrides the Elixir version Styler relies on with respect to some deprecation rewrites.
+- `minimum_supported_elixir_version`: intended for library authors; overrides the Elixir version Styler relies on with respect to some deprecation rewrites.
 See [Deprecations documentation](docs/deprecations.md#configuration) for more.

 #### No Credo-Style Enable/Disable

 Styler [will not add configuration](https://github.com/adobe/elixir-styler/pull/127#issuecomment-1912242143) for ad-hoc enabling/disabling of rewrites.
-Sorry!

-However, Smartrent has a fork of Styler named [Quokka](https://github.com/smartrent/quokka) that allows for finegrained control of Styler.
-Maybe it's what you're looking for.
-If not, you can always fork it or Styler as a starting point for your own tool!

-Ultimately Styler is @adobe's internal tool that we're happy to share with the world.
-We're delighted if you like it as is, and just as excited if it's a starting point for you to make something even better for yourself.

-## WARNING: Styler can change the behaviour of your program
+## WARNING: Styler can change the behavior of your program

 While Styler endeavors to never purposefully create bugs, some of its rewrites can introduce them in obscure cases.